gadaharon/Image-Gallery/README.md

 # Image-Gallery

 **About**

- Image gallery react-native application with .NET WebApi and Cloudinary to store images.
+ Image gallery react-native application with .NET WebApi and Cloudinary(a cloud service to store images).

 **Installation**
 - cd client